Teach a few simple money habits to your children now and you’ll help set them up for a financially free future. Who wouldn’t want that for their kids?

 Choose a particular expense – like groceries or takeaway and always pay for it with cash.

-Let your kids see what $50, $20, $100 looks like and what it can pay for.
+Let your kids see what $50, $20, and $100 look like and what they can pay for.
 Paying with cash helps make money real!

 When our daughter was younger she was in a debate with us about buying something she wanted.
 When we asked her how it should be paid for, she said we just had to go to the machine and get some.
 Simple right?